notfeels/wordpress_to_discord/readme.md

 # wordpress_to_discord
-📢 automatically send posts from your wordpress blog to discord
+📢 automatically send posts from your wordpress blog to discord using webhooks

 ## how to use
 1. go to your plugin folder